 Instructional Support

 The USI Literacy Center provides instructional support to USI faculty.
-Resources include high-quality instructional materials, virtual tools such as the Screagle Classroom Simulation Station and GoReact, and professional development opportunities in the Science of Reading.
+Resources include high-quality instructional materials, virtual tools such as the Screagle Teaching Simulation Station and GoReact, and professional development opportunities in the Science of Reading.
 Faculty and students are welcome to contact or schedule a meeting with the Reading Coordinator for assistance with these tools and for support in sourcing high-quality instructional materials.

 Research